privacyguides/privacyguides.org/docs/ai-chatbots.md

 #### Cloud providers :

-- Must not use your chats for training
+- Must not use your chats for training.
-- Must not retain your chats for more than 14 days
+- Must not retain your chats for more than 14 days.
-- Must be accessible privately (no account required, accepts request from VPN users)
+- Must be accessible privately (no account required, accepts request from VPN users).
 - Must provide models they host themselves, or with a third-party that acts in their behalf.
-- Must provide at least one model with a high rate limit
+- Must provide at least one model with a high rate limit.

 #### Local solutions :

 - Must not send personal data.
 Any opt-in mechanism must rely on free consent and avoid dark patterns.
-- Must not require a GPU
+- Must not require a GPU.
-- Must have GPU support for fast inference
+- Must have GPU support for fast inference.
-- Must not require internet connection
+- Must not require internet connection.

 ### Best-Case